 Before serving, top with your favorite sprinkles or vegan meringues!

-- I don't have praline paste, what can I use?
-Praline paste adds a delicious nutty and caramelized flavor so I would not recommend using a substitute.
+Praline paste adds a delicious nutty and caramelized flavor, so I would not recommend using a substitute.

-- Can I make it gluten-free?
-While I haven't tried, I believe using an all-purpose gluten-free baking flour might work.
+While I haven’t tried it yet, I believe using an all-purpose gluten-free baking flour might work.
 Let us know if you try!

-- My cake broke, what happened?
 If you over-baked the cake, it will be too dry and might break while rolling it.
 It can also happen if your cake is too thick.
-Do not worry though, you can hide those cracks with the chocolate frosting!
+Do not worry.
+You can hide those cracks with the chocolate frosting!

 Note: If you are unsure about the cup measurements, feel free to check out the metric measurements, which are a bit more precise.
-We would also recommend trying this Yule Log at least once to get your familiar with the process, before preparing it for your Christmas lunch/dinner.
+We would also recommend trying this Yule Log at least once to get you familiar with the process before preparing it for your Christmas lunch/dinner.

-This Yule Log makes the perfect Christmas dessert!
-It is incredibly moist, chocolatey, and the praline takes it to another level by adding delicious notes of caramelized nuts!
+This vegan Yule Log makes the perfect Christmas dessert!
+It is incredibly moist and chocolatey, and the praline takes it to another level by adding delicious notes of caramelized nuts!

 Chocolate Praline Filling